JuliaGaussianProcesses/InducingPoints.jl/docs/src/index.md

 # Intro

 InducingPoints.jl aims at providing an easy way to select inducing points locations for Sparse Gaussian Processes both in an online and offline setting.
-These most used most prominently in sparse GP regression (see e.g. [`ApproximateGPs.jl](https://github.com/JuliaGaussianProcesses/ApproximateGPs.jl))
+These are used most prominently in sparse GP regression (see e.g. [`ApproximateGPs.jl](https://github.com/JuliaGaussianProcesses/ApproximateGPs.jl))

-All algorithms inherit from `AbstractInducingPointsSelection` or `AIPSA` which can be passed to the different APIs.

 ## Quickstart
 InducingPoints.jl provides the following list of algorithms.
 For details on the specific usage see the [algorithms section](@ref available_algorithms).

+All algorithms inherit from `AbstractInducingPointsSelection` or `AIPSA` which can be passed to the different APIs.

 ### Offline Inducing Points Selection
 These algorithms are designed to compute inducing points for a data set that is likely to remain unchanged.